Firm Logo

 An Internal Investigation

-After the problem was identified by the CDC, officials at Kellog’s began an investigation of their own.
-They took a close look at the third party contractors who produce the cereal for them and the American markets and many other countries around the globe including Mexico and Tahiti.
+After the problem was identified by the CDC, officials at Kellogg’s began an investigation of their own.
+They took a close look at the third-party contractors who produce the cereal for them and the American markets and many other countries around the globe, including Mexico and Tahiti.
 Officials at the company are doing all they can to prevent any further outbreaks and fully protect public health.
 They aim to make sure that every product they offer for sale poses no danger to consumers.
 Consumers who stored the product in a container should wash it completely after throwing the product out.
 They should also think about throwing the container out in order to make sure that no product that is potentially infected is left in their home.
 Such precautions can help make sure that every vulnerable member of the family is protected against possible problems from Salmonella.